thendarion/dita-cv-to-pdf/README.md

 # Overview

-* the Maven POM governs the project
+* Gradle builds the project
   * downloads and install dependencies
   * runs tests and render PDFs
   * packages the plugin as ZIP